allegro/allegro.tech/_posts/2019-12-24-hexagonal-architecture-by-example.md

 it doesn't make much sense for left-side ports though.
 Interfaces, in general, allow you to decouple implementation from the component that uses it.
 They are essential to the decoupling of the domain (also referred to as core) and the adapters that implement ports, which makes them pluggable and potentially replaceable.
 It is of vital importance that the domain code is adapter-agnostic and has no dependency on adapter implementation code, yet not necessarily not the other way round.
-Every adapter depends on the domain code at least by implementing one of the ports interfaces.
-So unless you plan to replace your core domain with a different one and don't want your REST adapter to be affected, hiding the domain services (or facades) behind interfaces can be seen as over-engineering and gives you nothing in return.
+Every adapter depends on the domain code at least by implementing one of the ports interfaces. o unless you plan to replace your core domain with a different one and don't want your REST adapter to be affected, hiding the domain services (or facades) behind interfaces can be seen as over-engineering and gives you nothing in return.